-Eryone PLA Filament 1.75mm –The spool Eryone provide with this 1KG of filament is a good size with no cut outs on the outer perimeter, for this reason, it rolls nice and freely on my bearing spool holder.
+Eryone PLA Filament 1.75mm – The spool Eryone provide with this 1KG of filament is a right size with no cutouts on the outer perimeter, for this reason, it rolls nice and freely on my bearing spool holder.

 Eryone Silk Copper Review: Print Copper for Pennies! – Everyone loves filament that is different, well this one you need to check it out to see for your self its so shiny.

-- Eryone Silk Silver Filament Review – Another great silk filament to try out, this time its silver great filament to use on multiple different types of models.
+Eryone Silk Silver Filament Review – Another excellent silk filament to try out, this time its high silver filament to use on multiple different types of models.

-- Eryone Rainbow Filament – Oh How Colourfull – Are you tired of your plain old filament?
-Bored of watching the same color print layer on layer?
-Well, have I got some news for you!
-Today in this article I’ll be reviewing and writing about Eryone Rainbow.
+Eryone Rainbow Filament – Oh How Colourfull – Are you tired of your plain old filament?
+Bored of watching the same colour print layer on the layer?